MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

 ## Add functionality to the ToDo list app

 You can leave the app running.
-As you make changes, the app automatically refreshes with the latest content using the Hot Module Replacement support.
+As you make changes, the app automatically refreshes with the latest content using Vite's hot module replacement support.
 Some actions, such as adding folders or renaming files, require that you stop debugging and then restart the app, but in general you can leave it running in the background as you develop your app.
 Open the `TodoList.jsx` component so that we can start to define it.

 1. In Solution Explorer, open `TodoList.jsx` and add the UI needed to show and manage todo list entries.
 Replace the content with the following code: